Meffan Gallery Forfar Winter Exhibition

 Union Canal at Linlithgow

 Many years ago when I lived in Livingston I took a walk up Union Canal at Linlithgow looking for good waterside views to paint.
 I came across a lovely bridge, cottages and the barge Victoria which took visitors up the canal to explore the landscape.
 I took plenty photos then back in the studio set about painting a series of views from both sides of the bridge.
 Although my photos were taken in summer I still enjoy creating a snow scene winter landscape painting with pure imagination.
+These oil paintings all being the same size will make brilliant wall art with impact if grouped together as a diptych or triptych.

 Nethergate in Bloom the story behind the painting